nekomangaorg/Neko/README.md

 * Notification separation of updating library and new chapters
 * [Share sheets upgrade for Android 10](https://raw.githubusercontent.com/Jays2Kings/tachiyomi/master/.github/readme-images/share%20menu.png)
 * Reader seekbar overrides switch app gesture in Android 10, so no more accidents for that
-* When opening a manga from library, the first unread chapter will be where you tapped on screen
 * Option to hide manga titles in grid view
 * Android X Support